vssyu/etlis/English/work and social life.md

  ## model essay

-A job is widely seen as more than a paycheck; for many, it also offers a ready-made circle of acquaintances.
-Others counter that friendships are healthier when built beyond the office.
-Both views have merit.
-In my opinion, people should enjoy collegial friendships but prioritize cultivating a social life outside work to protect balance and resilience.
+Some argue that employment offers more than a pay cheque; it also furnishes a built-in social circle.
+Others contend that friendships are healthier when formed beyond the office.
+This essay examines both positions before arguing that a mixed strategy is the most resilient and enriching.

-On the one hand, the workplace naturally fosters connection.
-Colleagues spend many hours together pursuing shared goals, which encourages camaraderie, trust, and informal mentorship.
-It is also convenient to organize activities—from five-a-side football to book clubs—when people already share schedules and spaces.
-Such bonds can boost morale, reduce burnout, and even improve collaboration and productivity.
-For newcomers in particular, workplace socializing can accelerate integration and provide support during demanding projects.
+On the one hand, the workplace is a natural incubator for relationships.
+Colleagues share routines, pressures and goals, which creates frequent, low-effort contact and a sense of camaraderie.
+Team projects, mentoring and informal rituals—whether daily stand-ups or after-work coffees—can deepen trust and make cooperation smoother.
+A supportive network at work also cushions stress and boosts engagement; people are more likely to persevere through tight deadlines when they feel known and valued by those around them.

-On the other hand, relying solely on colleagues for one’s social life has drawbacks.
-Office relationships are embedded in hierarchies, performance evaluations, and politics; they can shift abruptly when teams reorganize or when someone changes jobs.
-Socializing only with coworkers can also create an echo chamber in which conversations revolve around deadlines and targets, making it hard to switch off.
-By contrast, friendships formed through hobbies, community groups, or long-standing networks tend to be more diverse and less conditional.
-They provide perspective, protect boundaries, and help people maintain an identity that does not rise and fall with a job title.
+On the other hand, relying exclusively on office ties can narrow one’s world.
+Workplace hierarchies, competition for promotion and professional etiquette may limit authenticity.
+Moreover, if employment circumstances change, a predominantly work-based social life can evaporate overnight.
+Friendships formed through hobbies, volunteering or community groups diversify perspectives, protect well-being during career transitions and reduce “role spillover,” where professional tensions contaminate personal time.
+Non-work friends often share passions rather than pay slips, which can make the bonds more stable and identity-affirming.

-Ultimately, a blended approach works best: nurture warm ties at work, but invest deliberately in non-work networks.
-Simple rules—such as a “no work talk” policy during social time—can preserve the benefits of collegiality without letting work dominate one’s private life.
+In my view, the strongest social life blends both spheres.
+Nurturing collegial warmth improves daily morale and performance, while cultivating relationships beyond the office safeguards independence and broadens horizons.
+Put simply, let work be a source of community—but not the only one.

-In conclusion, while jobs can provide both income and companionship, anchoring one’s social life beyond the workplace offers greater stability and well-being, with workplace friendships as a valuable complement rather than the sole pillar.
+Conclusion: Jobs can be fertile ground for connection, yet a parallel network outside work provides balance and resilience.
+People should intentionally build both.

 | Original                                                         | Correction                                                         | Why                                                   |
 | ---------------------------------------------------------------- | ------------------------------------------------------------------ | ----------------------------------------------------- |